Questions?

 Book One of the Single Sound System of Teaching Someone to Read

-In the first book, the primary sound the student will practice is the short “a” sound followed by a “t.”
-In this book, this is practiced by learning to read various words using this “at” combination.
+In the first book, the primary sound the student will practice is the short a sound followed by a t.
+In this book, this is practiced by learning to read various words using this at combination.
 The student should be encouraged to sound out each word by sounding out the sound that each letter makes.
 Your student will be reading on his own in this very first book and that sets him off with a start which says to him, "I can do it!"

 Set One of the Single Sound System of Teaching Someone to Read